Franklin F. Kuo: Defense Department Manager

-From 1975-1977, Dr Kuo worked in the Pentagon as the Director of Information Systems in the Office of the Secretary of Defense.
+From 1975 to 1977, Dr Kuo worked in the Pentagon as the Director of Information Systems in the Office of the Secretary of Defense.
 He had program oversight in computer communications applications in command, control, and intelligence.

-In 1981, the Chief of Naval Operations (CNO) invited Dr. Kuo to join the CNO Executive Panel (CEP), whose members represent a cross-section of the nation’s top civilian specialists.
+In 1981, the Chief of Naval Operations (CNO) invited Dr. Kuo to join the CNO Executive Panel (CEP), whose members represent a cross-section of the nation's top civilian specialists.
 Dr. Kuo worked in the CEP for 5 years in various sub-panels.

 Published Textbooks

 Over the years, Dr. Kuo published eight textbooks.
 His best book, which has been widely used worldwide, is Network Analysis and Synthesis.
 It was published by John Wiley and Sons, with the first edition coming out in 1962 and the second in 1966.
 It went through 27 printings during its 25-year lifetime.
 One review states, “This book is in many senses a tour de force of network analysis and synthesis.”
-Another one of Dr. Kuo’s books is Computer-Communication Networks, published by Prentice-Hall in 1973.
+Another one of Dr. Kuo's books is Computer-Communication Networks, published by Prentice-Hall in 1973.
 It was co-edited by Norman Abramson and was the first published book in computer networking.
 A review in IEEE Transaction of Communications states: “Few professional level books have had so profound impact.
 Computer-Communications Networks is a giant in its field.”

 Advisor to China's Internet

 In 1982, ACM sent an official delegation to China.
 Dr. Kuo was a member of the delegation and established relationships with members of the Chinese university computing establishment.
 In 1984, the World Bank invited Dr. Kuo to consult with Chinese universities to learn how to use the new Honeywell computers that World Bank had purchased.
 He worked with Shanghai Jiao Tong University to teach computer networking.
-After that time, Dr. Kuo continued his working relationship with China’s networking establishment.
+After that time, Dr. Kuo continued his working relationship with China's networking establishment.
 In 1994, he was a UNESCO Lecturer in Beijing.
 There he helped the networks of Peking University, Tsinghua University, and the Chinese Academy of Sciences to connect to the Global Internet for the first time.
 He also worked with Tsinghua University to develop the Chinese Education and Research Network (CERNET).
-Since then, China has become one of the world’s largest internet users.
+Since then, China has become one of the world's largest internet users.
 Dr. Kuo helped develop the early China Internet.
 For his work, Shanghai Jiao Tong University gave him an honorary degree.